Jack-Works/async-call-rpc/README.md

 ### remoteStack on Request object

-This library can send client call stack to the server to make the logger better.
+This library can send the client the call stack to the server to make the logger better.

 Controlled by [`option.log.sendLocalStack`](https://jack-works.github.io/async-call/async-call-rpc.asynccallloglevel.sendlocalstack.html).
 Default to `false`.